d3p1/docker-magento/README.md

--- *How to use Dev Containers and Xdebug in development environment* -- *How to enable `cron` and `cli` container using the `COMPOSE_PROFILE` environment variable* -- *How Docker Compose files and profiles are used differently to extend infra*
+-- *How to use Dev Containers and Xdebug in development environment* -- *How to enable `cron` and `cli` container using the `COMPOSE_PROFILE` environment variable* -- *How Docker Compose files and profiles are used differently to extend infra* -- *That the deploy script was only tested in `Debian 12`* -- *Explain that the deploy scripts must be run using a user with `sudo` privileges*

 ## Changelog